Massachusetts Counseling License Requirements

 LMHC licenses in Massachusetts need to be renewed by December 31 every two years.
 You can renew your license online on the ePlace Portal.
 You should receive a license record ID and authorization code from the Board if your license is eligible for renewal, which you will use to record your Continuing Education hours (CEs) and renew your license.
-LMHCs are required to accrue 30 hours during the two-year period, which must be given by the two Board-recognized entities: the Massachusetts Mental Health Counselors Association (MAMHCA) or the National Board of Certified Counselors (NBCC).
-A one-time participation in domestic and sexual violence training is also required.
+LMHCs are required to accrue 30 hours of coursework during the two-year period, which must be approved by one of the two Board-recognized entities: the Massachusetts Mental Health Counselors Association (MAMHCA) or the National Board of Certified Counselors (NBCC).
+One-time participation in domestic and sexual violence training is also required.
 A renewal fee of $155 is required along with your renewal request.

 Additional Counseling Careers and Licenses in Massachusetts

 Licensed Marriage and Family Therapist (LMFT)

 The Board of Registration of Allied Mental Health and Human Services Professions (the Board) also regulates Licensed Marriage and Family Therapists (LMFTs) in Massachusetts.
 In this state, LMFTs are permitted to provide professional mental health services to individuals, family groups, couples, groups, or organizations to resolve emotional conflict, modify perceptions and behavior, and enhance communication and understanding among family members to prevent family and individual crises.
 LMFTs are required to hold a master’s or doctoral degree in marriage and family therapy or a related field of 60 credit hours or greater and that meets certain coursework requirements.
 Prospective LMFTs in Massachusetts must:

 - Register as a clinical member of the American Association for Marriage and Family Therapy (AAMFT), if desired.

 - Complete two years of full-time experience (3,360 hours) of postgraduate supervised clinical experience, which must include at least 1,000 hours of direct client contact and 200 hours of supervision.

 - Request and receive your LMFT license.